imben1109/WebTools/VisualStudioCodeCheatSheet.md

 Current cursor to the import word
 ```
 ctrl + .
 ```
+Remark: Require to install auto complete

 Open Task
 ```